Welcome

 Whether you're seeking short-term counselling or embarking on a more extended exploration with long-term psychotherapy, I am here to support you.
 We can work together to determine the most appropriate duration of therapy or counselling based on your needs and goals.

-So if you’re in Galway and feel you’d like to begin this journey of self-discovery and personal growth, I would be delighted to hear from you.
-You are welcome to get in touch, whether to book an appointment or ask any questions you may have.
+If you feel you'd like to begin this journey of self-discovery and personal growth, I would be delighted to hear from you.
+You are welcome to get in touch, whether to book an appointment or to ask any questions you may have.

 In a nutshell: